maumaj/asite-tmaule/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 Tyler Maule is a first-year student in the statistics PhD program at Northwestern University.
-His interests include meta-analysis, sampling, nonparametric statistics, and network statistics, especially in the context of the social sciences and public policy.
+His interests include meta-analysis, sampling, nonparametric statistics, and network science, especially in the context of the social sciences and public policy.

 He grew up in the California Bay Area, and received a BA in Economics and Mathematics from [Whitman College](https://www.whitman.edu/).